 We also share your data with our authorized employees and associates.

-Moreover, as we have mentioned in the “Users’ social media profiles” section above, within the scope in which we deliver a tool for transferring data between the user (or the user’s associate) and social media platforms, we transfer information from users or their associates, which may include their personal data, to the operators of those social media platforms and provide the user (or the user’s associates) with information from the operators of social media platforms information relating to third parties who contact the user via those platforms, which may contain personal information.
+In addition to the above, as specified under “Profiles on social media platforms – owned by the User” section above, to the extent that we provide a data transfer tool between the user (or the user’s associate) and the social media platforms, we share information relating to users their associates which may contain their personal data, with the operators of those social media platforms, and we transfer to the user (or user’s associate), from the operators of the social media platforms information relating to third parties who contact the user via those platforms, which may contain personal information.

-However, due to the terms for the integration of our service with social media platforms, each one of our users (or their associates) or third person hold their own accounts within the social media platform, and the social media platform operator is also a data controller on the basis of a separate agreement concluded directly between the operator and the user (or, respectively, their associate) or third person.
-Hence, within the scope of this data transfer, we only act as a passive intermediary provider of a tool made to transfer information between our user (or their associate) and another data controller, i.e. the operator of the particular social media platform.
+However, given the principles of integrating our service with social media platforms, each of our users (or user’s associate) and a third party has his or her own account with a social media platform, and the operator of the social media platform is also the controller of his or her data under a separate agreement entered into by the operator directly with the user (or the user’s associate, respectively) or the third party.
+As such, in terms of such data transfer, we act only as a passive intermediary providing a tool for data transfer between our user (or user’s associate) and a separate controller, which is the operator of the social platform in question.

-We may also be required to provide personal information to entities authorized to obtain data under applicable laws, such as law enforcement agencies and other public institutions.
+We may also be required to share personal data with entities authorized to obtain them under applicable laws, such as law enforcement agencies and other public institutions.